 The lead LEA will be responsible for acting as the fiscal and program agent for the consortium and will file the required expenditure reports via the Consolidated Application and Reporting System (CARS) and maintain fiscal records.
 This includes reporting cash balances quarterly during the Federal Cash Management Data Collection window.

 The consortium will plan to expend all Title III funds during the grant year.
 If all funds are not expended within the grant year, the lead LEA will continue to serve as the fiscal agent for the consortium for the duration of the 27 months grant period and/or until the funds are expended.
 Any unexpended funds after the end of the grant period must be returned to the California Department of Education (CDE).
 The consortium shall develop a Memorandum of Understanding (MOU), which outlines how the consortium will meet all Title III EL program requirements (Sample EL MOU (DOCX)).
 The MOU should describe the activities and timelines for the provision of Title III services to English learners enrolled in the consortium.

-The lead LEA shall summarize each consortium members' Local Control and Accountability Plan Federal Addendum, Title III provisions of ESSA, on the Title III Federal Addendum Consortium Summary Template (DOCX).
+The lead LEA shall update the Title III Federal Addendum Consortium Summary to include details of all consortium members' Local Control and Accountability Plan Federal Addendum, Title III provisions of ESSA.

 The lead LEA will be responsible for completing and submitting the Annual report and any other reports necessary to the CDE.